-Lotte Davis was born in South Africa.
-At 10 years of age, her family made the decision to move to Canada to escape the hostility of the apartheid era, but her heart stayed behind.
+One Girl Can Founder, Lotte Davis was born in South Africa.
+At 10 years of age, her family moved to Canada to escape the hostility of apartheid, but her heart stayed behind.

-Lotte co-founded, AG Hair, a hair-care business with her husband in the basement of their North Vancouver home, which has now grown exponentially over the past 30 years.
-After spending years building the successful company, she wanted to pursue her personal passion that brought her back to her roots.
+Lotte co-founded, AG Hair, a hair-care business with her husband in the basement of their North Vancouver home.
+The company has grown exponentially over the past 30 years.
+After spending years building the successful company, she wanted to return to her roots to pursue her personal passion.

-In 2008, after building a successful entrepreneurial business with her husband, she was finally able to realize her dream to go back to Africa and find a way to impact gender inequality, and help girls with no means whatsoever realize their potential to contribute equally.
+In 2008, after building a successful entrepreneurial business, she could finally realize her dream to return to Africa.
+Further more, she found a way to directly advance gender inequality by helping girls with no means to realize their potential.

-Using the same entrepreneurial instincts that helped her build her for-profit business, One Girl Can was born with the intent of providing a holistic program that would support one girl with everything she would need to succeed in achieving the opportunity to be fully equal.
+As a result, One Girl Can was born, using the same entrepreneurial instincts that helped build her for-profit business.
+The organization provides a holistic program that supports one girl with everything she needs to succeed in achieving the opportunity to be fully equal.
 The program empowers a girl from the time she leaves primary school until the day she gains meaningful employment.

-She is intimately involved with the girls and the headmistresses at the 10 schools One Girl Can now partners with, and through these interactions, she has learned to develop a highly successful model that inspires girls living in extreme poverty to be anything they dream of.
-One Girl Can now proudly sponsors over 850 girls, many of whom are going to medical school, becoming Engineers, Lawyers, Internet Technologists, and Business Experts.
-The incredible mentorship program which begins from the time the girls enter secondary school to their final year of university now mentors over 9,400 students annually.
+Lotte continues to be intimately involved with the students and the headmistresses at the 10 partner schools.
+Through these interactions, she developed a highly successful model that inspires girls living in extreme poverty to be anything they dream of.
+One Girl Can now proudly sponsors over 1,000 girls.
+Many of the students are going to medical school, becoming engineers, lawyers, and technology and business experts.
+The incredible mentorship program begins from the time the girls enter secondary school to their final year of university.
+The program now mentors over 10,000 students annually.

-Lotte’s next mission is to provide entrepreneurial training to university and high school girls to ensure they can sustain themselves financially while they start to build their careers. read more about one girl can >
+Lotte’s next mission is to provide entrepreneurial training to university and high school girls.
+The goal of the program is to ensure they can sustain themselves financially while they start to build their careers.
+Read more about one girl can >

 $300Co-sponsor a university student